New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

-It comes with a ten-year warranty, 88.9 per cent efficiency, and 40kw.
-If you have a large home you may need a higher powered boiler such as a system boiler and water cylinder.
+It comes with a ten-year warranty, 88.9% efficiency, and 40kw.
+If you have a large home, you may need a higher-powered boiler such as a system boiler and water cylinder.

-Like many other boiler manufacturers, Vokera have a range of both system and the leading combi boilers on the market.
+Like many other boiler manufacturers, Vokera has a range of both system and the leading combi boilers on the market.

 Most of these combi models are compact, meaning they are ideal for putting into the kitchen cupboard of a small flat.

-As long as it’s properly fitted by a professional combi boiler installer, you shouldn’t see any issues for the first five to ten years of life.
+As long as a professional combi boiler installer properly fits it, you shouldn’t see any issues for the first five to ten years of life.